 Using other forms of cardio to boost performance elsewhere, like running, is actually (ironically) called cross-training, so it makes sense that the cross trainer has its uses!
 If you think about it, there are bound to be at least SOME areas.

 Let’s break it down.

-That might not sound like it’s going be the best thing for your running performance, but there’s another side to it.
+That might not sound like it’s going to be the best thing for your running performance, but there’s another side to it.
 You can change the resistance of the cross trainer to aid running directly by making your legs do all the work with a harder resistance.
-That could even build up more leg muscle, especially in the upper legs, and the movement is taken away form explosive plyometric movement and is instead on pushing backwards almost.
+That could even build up more leg muscle, especially in the upper legs, and the movement is taken away from explosive plyometric movement and is instead on pushing backwards almost.

 The change of pace keeps your body on its toes so that you don’t begin to plateau over time.
 That’s more valuable than you might realise.
 On top of that, it helps keep things fresh mentally too.
-Doing the same workouts at the same times in the same places week in week out can really take its toll on your motivation.
+Doing the same workouts at the same times in the same places week in and week out can really take its toll on your motivation.
 Using a cross trainer is just one of the many ways that you can keep things interesting.
 Spice up your training, and you’ll boost your motivation without a doubt.
 Just make sure that you find the balance!

 All in all, the benefits are definitely there if you know where to look.
 It’s always a good call to mix up your training when you can, and all different kinds of exercise have their own benefits.
 To get the most out of all of them, mix things up.
-Do note though; your rest is just as important as your exercise.
+Do note that your rest is just as important as your exercise.
 Don’t overdo it if you want to keep in great shape.
 Injuries are easier than you think!